Nimisha987/hackathon/README.md

 **CureCare** aims to bridge this gap by leveraging AI and machine learning to make diagnostics and medical consultation more accessible, efficient, and affordable for all.

-##  What is CureCare?
+##  What is CuraCare?

-**CureCare** is an AI-powered platform designed to simplify the healthcare experience for both patients and doctors.
+**CuraCare** is an AI-powered platform designed to simplify the healthcare experience for both patients and doctors.
 From early symptom detection to AI-generated consultation notes, our tools support faster, smarter, and more empathetic healthcare delivery.

 ## Key Features